-In the wake of a crisis or tragic event, whether close to home or abroad, parents and caregivers may struggle with how to best communicate with and support their children.
+In the wake of a crisis or tragic event, like the current fires in Los Angeles, parents and caregivers may struggle with how to best communicate with and support their children.
 On this page, experts share tips and tools to initiate the conversation, use age appropriate language, correct misinformation and validate our children’s feelings.
 Equally important, to check-in with ourselves first.
-Scroll down for a curated links to national resources.
 For instructions to view this page in Spanish, click on en Español.

 Anna Pirkl, M.A., MFT, ATR, LAADC, shares specific tips for parents and caregivers to connect with their children during times of trauma or uncertainty.